ibexa/documentation-developer/docs/content_management/content_relations.md

 ![Content Relations](content_management_relations.png "Content Relations")

-A **Relation** can exist between any two content items in the Repository.
+A **Relation** can exist between any two content items in the repository.
 For example, images are linked to news articles they're used in.
 Instead of using a fixed set of image attributes, the images are stored as separate content items outside the article.